AndreiMuresanu/memory_bench/Configuration_Parameters.md

 ## All Tasks

-- (float) overview_camera_on_float_param: The overview camera shows a bird's eye view of the entire scene.
+- (float) overview_camera_on: The overview camera shows a bird's eye view of the entire scene.
 This parameter toggles whether the overview camera activated.
 If it has a value of 1.0 it will be activated.
 Otherwise, it will be turned off.
 Keeping the overview camera off slightly improves performance.

 ## Allergic Robot